 (c) Applicable in practice to existing and foreseeable future hybrid technologies; and

-(d) Capable of providing a reliable ranking of exhaust emission levels from different (hybrid) engine types.
+(d) Capable of providing a reliable ranking of exhaust emission levels from different engine installed in different hybrid vehicle types.

 5. At this stage, the gtr is being presented without limit values.
 In this way, the test procedure can be given a legal status, based on which the Contracting Parties are required to start the process of implementing it into their national law.
 The limit values shall be developed by the Contracting Parties in accordance with their own rules of procedure.